joinux/pyparis-2017/contents/talks.md

 - Version control in 2018: present and future (Pierre-Yves David, Octobus.net)
 - What is asyncio and when to use it, an example with WatchGhost (Pierre Alexandre vuillard, hashbang.coop)

+### Theme: Devops

+- Bonobo, Airflow and Grafana to visualize your business (Romain Dorgueil, Makersquad)
+- Scaling from 0 to 60k RPM (Jean-Baptiste Aviat, Sqreen)

 ### Theme: Education